Gallai-Ramsey number of odd cycles with chords: Introduction

-We conclude this section by introducing more notation.
-For positive integers $n, k$ and $G:=K_{n\cdot 2^k+1}$, let $c$ be any $k$-edge-coloring of $ G$.
-For two disjoint sets $A, B\subseteq V(G)$, $A$ is \dfn{mc-complete} to $B$ under the coloring $c$ if all the edges between $A$ and $B$ in $G$ are colored the same color under $c$; and we simply say $A$ is \dfn{$j$-complete} to $B$ if all the edges between $A$ and $B$ in $G$ are colored by some color $j\in[k]$ under $c$; and $A$ is \dfn{blue-complete} to $B$ if all the edges between $A$ and $B$ in $G$ are colored blue under $c$.
-For any color $i\in[k]$, say blue, we say a vertex $x\in V(G)$ is \dfn{blue adjacent} to a vertex $y\in V(G)$ if the edge $xy$ is colored blue under $c$.
-For convenience, we use $A \less B$ to denote $A -B$; and $A \less b$ to denote $A -\{b\}$ when $B=\{b\}$.
+We conclude this section by introducing more notation and list several known results that will be used in the proof of Theorem~\ref{even} and Theorem~\ref{oddchorded}.
+Given a graph $G$ and a set $S\subseteq V(G)$, we use $|G|$ to denote the number of vertices of $G$, $G\less S$ the subgraph obtained from $G$ by deleting all vertices in $S$, and $G[S] $ the subgraph obtained from $G$ by deleting all vertices in $V(G)\less S$.
+For two disjoint sets $A, B\subseteq V(G)$, $A$ is \dfn{complete} to $B$ in $G$ if each vertex in $A$ is adjacent to all vertices in $B$, and \dfn{anti-complete} to $B$ in $G$ if no vertex in $A$ is adjacent to any vertex in $B$.
+Let $(G,\tau)$ be a Gallai $k$-colored complete graph.
+For two disjoint sets $A, B\subseteq V(G)$, $A$ is \dfn{mc-complete} to $B$ if all the edges between $A$ and $B$ in $(G,\tau)$ are colored the same color.
+We simply say $A$ is \dfn{$j$-complete} to $B$ if all the edges between $A$ and $B$ in $(G,\tau)$ are colored by some color $j\in[k]$, and $A$ is \dfn{blue-complete} to $B$ if all the edges between $A$ and $B$ in $(G,\tau)$ are colored blue.
+We say a vertex $x\in V(G)$ is \dfn{blue-adjacent} to a vertex $y\in V(G)$ if the edge $xy$ is colored blue in $(G,\tau)$, and $x$ is \dfn{blue-complete} to an edge $yz\in E(G)$ if $x$ is blue-complete to $\{y, z\}$ in $(G,\tau)$.
+Similar definitions hold when blue is replaced by another color.
+For convenience, we use $A \less B$ to denote $A-B$; and $A \less b$ to denote $A \less \{b\}$ when $B=\{b\}$.
+We use the convention ``$S:=$'' to mean that $S$ is defined to be the right-hand side of the relation.